rahulthewaffle/aim-expedia-takehome/README.md

 # configuration and running

 Logging is set to a default local directory `tmp/logs/log_<datetime>.log`.
 Via CLI argument, this can be changed.
-- Logs will be written at the `INFO` level when the `--env` command line argument is set to `PROD` (default behaviour).
-- Setting `env` to `DEV` will result in logging at the `DEBUG level`.
 - Since it is only intended to be run locally, this code does not support writing logs to an S3 instance.
+This is a simple implementation if required.

 The ingested S3 bucket can be similarly set as `--bucket` and defaults to `majorly-meteoric`.